No Dogs Available

 What are “Dogs Like Wendigo "Wendi"?”

 “Dogs Like Wendigo "Wendi"” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “I adopted Wendi in 2019 as a potential service dog for me..
 Despite Shelter dogs having a high wash rate she was perfect for the job!
-She is now a fully Trained , reliable Medical Alert/response and Mobility assistance dog!”
+She is now a "fully" Trained, Medical Alert/response and Mobility assistance dog!”

 Genetic Breed Result

 The Weimaraner is an all-purpose gun dog.
 The name comes from the Grand Duke of Saxe-Weimar-Eisenach, Karl August, whose court, based in the city of Weimar (now in the state of Thuringia in modern-day Germany), enjoyed hunting.

 German Shepherd Dog

 German Shepherds are confident, courageous dogs with a keen sense of smell and notable intelligence.
 These are active working dogs who excel at many canine sports and tasks -- they are true utility dogs!
 Their versatility combined with their loyal companionship has them consistently listed as one of the most popular breeds in the United States.

 Bluetick Coonhounds are an American breed of hound that originated in the Southern United States, which is a pretty common story for American breeds, particularly hounds.
 While they can make good house dogs, Bluetick Coonhounds are still mostly hunting dogs.